aleksihayrynen/Docker-Server-Client/README.md

 docker run --rm -it -v clientvol:/data busybox sh
 ```

+---
+### Check the file contents
-#### The temperary image is mounted to /data so you can find the random.txt file we created and copied from there
+The temperary image is mounted to `/data` so you can find the random.txt file we created and copied from there
 ```bash
 cat /data/random.txt
 ```
-#### Type exit to get out of the busybox temporary image
+Type exit to get out of the busybox temporary image

 ```bash
 exit
 ```